 As the clock strikes midnight, the Ghost of Christmas Past appears before Scrooge.
 The ghost transports Scrooge to the Christmases of his past.
-First they travel to Scrooge's childhood, where he sees his beloved sister, Fan, coming to take a young Scrooge home for Christmas after being alone at boarding school.
-Next, Scrooge sees himself as a young man at a company Christmas party with his old employer, Mr. Fezziwig, and remembers when he asked Belle to marry him even though they would live a hard life with little money.
-This moment warms Scrooge's heart until he relives the decision he made to leave behind a community of family and warmth in the Fezziwigs in order to make more money.
+First they travel to Scrooge's old school, where he sees his 10-year-old self alone inside a classroom reading Robinson Crusoe.
+His friend Thomas greets him stating his family wants him to spend Christmas with them, but young Ebenezer turns down the offer in fear his father would be mad.
+We then meet 15-yearold Scrooge too depressed to read the aforementioned novel.
+He is greeted by his beloved sister, Fan, who has come to take him home for Christmas after being alone at boarding school.
+Next, Scrooge sees himself as a young man (20) at a company Christmas party with his old employer, Mr. Fezziwig, and remembers when he asked Belle to marry him even though they would live a hard life with little money.
+This moment warms Scrooge's heart until he relives the decision he made to leave behind a community of family and warmth in order to make more money.
 Before returning home, the Ghost of Christmas Past shows Scrooge himself as a young man letting his fiancée, Belle, slip away because he came to value money more than her.
-Scrooge is heartbroken as Christmas Past returns him to his bedroom.
+He takes him 12 years later into Belle's family home, where she is surrounded by a loving husband and four charming children.
+Darkness fills the stage before all of the characters come out and repeat the words rattling within Ebenezer's brain.
+Scrooge is heartbroken, and Christmas Past finally returns him to his bedroom chamber.